 High maximum APR

-If you have either a low credit score or no credit history, you might be stuck with an interest rate as high as 35.99% from Upstart.
+If you have either a low credit score or no credit history, you might be stuck with an interest rates ranging from 8.94%–35.99% with Upstart.
 While not as high as payday loans and other bad credit personal loans, it’s a rate that will significantly increase your monthly payment and the total interest you’ll pay over the life of the loan.

 How much will an Upstart personal loan cost?